rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 feature-gate is not present (since the feature is now considered stable).
-If the feature can be detected because it employs some new syntax, then a common place for that code to be is in the same `feature_gate.rs`.
+If the feature can be detected because it employs some new syntax, then a common place for that code to be is in the same `src/librustc_ast_passes/feature_gate.rs`.
 For example, you might see code like this:

 ```rust,ignore
 gate_feature_post!(&self, pub_restricted, span,